maitraysuthar/rest-api-nodejs-mongodb/README.md

 ## Buy me a Coffee

-If you consider my project as a helpful stuff, You can appriciate me or my hard work and time spent to create this helpful structure with buying a coffee for me.
+If you consider my project as a helpful stuff, You can appreciate me or my hard work and time spent to create this helpful structure with buying a coffee for me.
 I would be very thankful if you buy me a coffee, Please buy me a coffee :smile:.

 <a href="https://www.buymeacoffee.com/36GgOoQ2f" target="_blank"><img src="https://bmc-cdn.nyc3.digitaloceanspaces.com/BMC-button-images/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>